ConacBreslin/inginuity/README.md

 An interactive map whereby visitors to the site could see the distilleries pinned on a map and access each distillery from there
 A facility for users to leave reviews about individual gins.
-A facility for users to rate gins and distilleries (the static ratings were removed for the site as it was felt they did not add benefit to the site but were left in the model for future use). the ability to sign in using social media.
+A facility for users to rate gins and distilleries (the static ratings were removed for the site as it was felt they did not add benefit to the site but were left in the model for future use).
+The ability to sign in using social media.
+The ability to filter, not just sort boththe distilleries and gins.

+## Database architecture
+Django uses the sql database and the default SQLIte databas was used during developemnt.
+In deployment the Postgresql data base was used and it was connected to the project through Heroku's settings.
+There are XX models in the project and they can be see here An ERD diagram for the prokject can be seen here
+### Database used

+### Database models

 # Languages used
 [HTML5](https://en.wikipedia.org/wiki/HTML5)